robocorp/llmfoo/README.md

 ```

 ## Contributing
 Interested in contributing?
-We'd love your help to make this project even better.
-Check out our contributing guidelines.
+Loved to get your help to make this project better!
+The APIs under are changing and system is still very much first version.

 ## License
 This project is licensed under the [MIT License](LICENSE).